Odizinne/BigPictureTV/README.md

 ## Usage

 Specify your audio and video outputs for both modes.
-If you have a two monitors setup (Main monitor + TV), i do recommend you keep `Use old screen switch` checked and do not bother with manual screen select.
+If you have a two monitors setup (Main monitor + TV), i do recommend you keep `legacy screen control` checked and do not bother with manual screen select.

 For audio, you can use a short name.
 BigPictureTV will try to find the correct audio output from keywords.
 Less is more.